Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Introduction

-\citet{Murakami_Ohki_Kaga_Fujio_Takahashi_2019} developed a cancelable biometric scheme for fast and secure biometric identification, focusing on correlation-invariant random filtering.
-While their approach is innovative in terms of security and computational efficiency, it primarily targets large-scale identification systems.
-Our research complements this by offering a scalable and adaptable solution that caters to both large-scale and individualized biometric authentication needs.
+\citet{Murakami_Ohki_Kaga_Fujio_Takahashi_2019} made significant contributions to fast and secure biometric identification with their cancelable biometric scheme based on correlation-invariant random filtering.
+While their approach showcased innovation in security and computational efficiency, its primary target was large-scale identification systems.
+Our research complements their work by offering a scalable and adaptable solution catering to both large-scale and individualized biometric authentication needs.

-\citet{Yang_Wang_Hu_Zheng_Valli_2018} focused on a cancelable multi-biometric system combining fingerprint and finger-vein biometrics.
-Their approach to multi-biometric systems underscores the importance of feature-level fusion for enhanced recognition accuracy and security.
-However, their focus is somewhat narrow, mainly on fingerprint and finger-vein biometrics.
-Our research expands on this by developing a framework applicable to a wider range of biometric modalities, enhancing versatility and applicability in diverse scenarios.
+\citet{Yang_Wang_Hu_Zheng_Valli_2018} explored the potential of cancelable multi-biometric systems by combining fingerprint and finger-vein biometrics.
+Their approach underscored the importance of feature-level fusion for enhanced recognition accuracy and security.
+However, their focus on fingerprint and finger-vein biometrics highlighted an opportunity for a more expansive framework.
+Our research builds upon their work by developing a framework applicable to a wider range of biometric modalities, enhancing versatility and applicability in diverse scenarios.

-In summary, while these studies contribute significantly to the field of cancelable biometrics, each focuses on specific aspects or applications.
-Our research seeks to bridge these gaps by providing a comprehensive, scalable, and adaptable solution that enhances security, operational efficiency, and applicability across various biometric modalities and application scenarios.
+In summary, the cited studies represent a carefully curated selection of the most influential and relevant works in the field of cancelable biometrics.
+Each study has made significant contributions to the advancement of biometric security, addressing specific challenges and proposing innovative solutions.
+However, their individual focus on specific aspects, modalities, or applications has left room for a more comprehensive, scalable, and adaptable approach.
+Our research on Non-Distortive Cancelable Biometrics aims to bridge these gaps, drawing inspiration from the strengths of these studies while addressing their limitations.
+By providing a holistic solution that enhances security, operational efficiency, and applicability across various biometric modalities and application scenarios, our work represents a significant step forward in the field of biometric security.